aredn/documentation/arednGettingStarted/node_admin.rst

 Local Nodes
 -----------

-As described in the **Node Status** section, this area shows any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node.
+As described in **Node Status**, this section shows any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node.
+In order to be considered "local" the GPS coordinates entered in the *Location* section must be within 100 meters of the local neighbor.
 In *admin* mode you will see a gray background when hovering over a node.
 If you click in the row while the gray background is visible, the **Local Node** display will appear.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-localnode.png
  :alt: Admin Local Node Statistics